Part of being accessible is being understandable to people who:

 - Have never completed high school or attended college

 Attend one of our Pause and Play remote accessibility workshops to learn how to write in plain, everyday language!
+You can also take anon-demand version of the class from TEQ for free by following these directions .

 The tips below are just a checklist.
 They are not intended to replace that training.